IMMIGRATION AND LABOR ENFORCEMENT IN THE WORKPLACE

 In 2011, the U.S. Department of Labor (DOL) and Department of Homeland Security (DHS) entered into a revised Memorandum of Understanding (MOU) to ensure that the two agencies’ worksite‐based enforcement activities do not conflict.
 The 2011 MOU updated a 1998 MOU that was entered into between DOL and the then–Immigration and Naturalization Service.
 In 2016, the Equal Employment Opportunity Commission (EEOC) and the National Labor Relations Board (NLRB) joined the agreement in an addendum to the original MOU.
 Under the Revised MOU, DHS agrees to refrain from engaging in civil worksite enforcement at worksites that are the subject of investigations by not only the DOL but also the EEOC and the NLRB (collectively, the “labor agencies”).

 What Is the Purpose of the MOU?

-To download this issue brief, click on the PDF icon, above.
+To download this fact sheet, click on the PDF icon, above.

 A copy of the updated memorandum of understanding (signed Dec.
 7, 2011) is available HERE.